sourcehold/sourcehold-maps/README.md

 # sourcehold-maps
-Reversing the map file format of Stronghold
+Reverse engineering the map file format of Stronghold

 ### Project goal
 The goal is to understand the .map file format of Stronghold (& Stronghold Crusader).